 You know me, I couldn’t resist turning my horchata into a cocktail by adding dark rum—an excellent idea, if I do say so myself.
 If you want to booze up your horchata, I highly recommend adding Gosling’s spiced rum.
 I also tried Kraken spiced rum (pretty good) and vodka (not complementary).
 I have a hunch that a White Russian made with horchata instead of milk would be mighty tasty, however.
 Who wants to come up with a clever name for that concoction?

 Lastly, if you’re tempted to make horchata popsicles, don’t—they turn out chalky and icy.
 If you’re thinking about making horchata muesli, do—and add fresh cherries.
 Amazing!
 (Curious about muesli?
 Check out my post on simple summer breakfasts.)
 I’ll quit rambling, but thanks again to Kasey and Matt for inviting me to guest post and please give horchata a try soon.
-Hop on over to Turntable Kitchen for my agave-sweetened horchata recipe!
+Hop on over to Turntable Kitchen for step-by-step photos of my agave-sweetened horchata recipe!

 - ⅔ cup long grain brown or white rice (dry/uncooked)